KgomotsoMacyy/CDV01_Career_Goals_Reflection_KGOMOR509_BCL2401_Group-D_Kgomotso-Morobane_CDV01/README.md

 ### Personal Information

-- **Name:**
+- **Name:** KGOMOTSO MOROBANE
-- **Date:**
+- **Date:** 04 MARCH 2024
-- **Current Role/Position:**
+- **Current Role/Position:** STUDENT
-- **Field of Interest:**
+- **Field of Interest:** SOFTWARE DEVELOPMENT

 ### Part 1: Self-Assessment Reflection

 1. **Skills Analysis**:

-    - List your current skills and areas of expertise.
+    - My current skills are HTML5, CSS3, TAILWIND CSS, and JAVASCRIPT.
+While my areas of expertise are HTML5 and CSS3.
-    - Identify skills you need to develop or improve.
+    - The skills I need to improve more are TAILWIND CSS and JAVASCRIPT.

 2. **Interests and Values**:

-    - Describe your key interests related to your career.
+    - My key interests are UI/UX design.
-    - What values are important to you in a work environment?
+    - Realiability is an important value for me in a work environment because if we were to work on one project together we need to both be reliable to meet the design brief and deadline.

 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

-    - List the industries or roles you have researched.
+    - I have researched on UI/UX Design and Frontend Development to compare the 2 in regards to my interests and experties.
-    - Note any particular areas that piqued your interest.
+    - UI/UX stood out the most form me as I resonated with what one does in that field.

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.